Office of Education Standards

 What is the OES?

-The Office of Education Standards is tasked with conducting regular inspections of all education centres, both public and private, in the Cayman Islands.
+The Office of Education Standards is a Cayman Islands Government agency tasked with conducting regular inspections of all education centres, both public and private, in the Cayman Islands.

 During the 2014/15 academic year inspections of all ten government-funded primary schools were commissioned to provide baseline information on their performance.